-Nadia is currently pursuing her M.S. degree in Structural Engineering at the San Francisco State University and she holds a B.S. in Civil Engineering from San Francisco State University.
+Nadia holds an M.S. degree in Structural Engineering and a B.S. degree in Civil Engineering from San Francisco State University.
 She is a member of the American Institute of Steel Construction.

 Nadia studied music and plays the piano and violin.
 She had planned to become a professional musician before deciding to get into engineering.
 She has played in many different orchestras since high school.
 Nadia also enjoys and plays soccer, which she thinks is the best sport in the world.
 In her spare time, she enjoys carpentry and building things and always makes up little projects for herself.

 Brenna joined FTF in the spring of 2017.
 She is excited to start her career in the structural engineering industry as a designer at FTF.
 Prior to starting at FTF, Brenna has design experience as a structural engineering intern at firms in Washington DC and in Sacramento.

 Brenna holds a B.S., Summa Cum Laude, in Civil Engineering from The George Washington University and an M.S. in Structural Engineering from the University of California, Davis.
 While at GW, Brenna was a Division I gymnast and she continues to follow her team from California.
 Brenna is a member of the Structural Engineering Association of Northern California (SEAONC), and the SF Chapter of the Structural Engineering Institute (SEI).
 She recently joined the Structural Engineering Engagement and Equity (SE3) committee of SEAONC which is a committee focused on promoting equity within the industry.
 She participates in the Pay Report Group within SE3 committee.
 In addition, Brenna has recently been elected for Secretary of the San Francisco Chapter of ASCE YMF (American Society of Civil Engineers – Younger Member Forum) for the upcoming year.
 In her free time, Brenna enjoys exploring Northern California and the Bay Area and spending time hiking in the region's parks.